Howea

 ( HOW - ee - uh )

-At-A-Glance InformationThis genus of palms needs partial shade (or bright indirect light if grown indoors) and regular water to perform well.
-These trees are commonly called Kentia Palms, and are slow-growing.
-They are native to Australia's Lord Howe Island (hence the botanical name, Howea), and are commonly grown as houseplants.
-Outdoors, they are picturesque feather palms with a clean, green trunk ringed with leaf scars.
-They can also be grown in pots outdoors, if desired.
+At-A-Glance InformationThis small genus of palms needs partial shade (or bright indirect light if grown indoors) and regular water to perform well.
+These trees are commonly called Kentia Palms, and are slow-growing, tropical additions to gardens.
+They are native to Australia's Lord Howe Island (hence the botanical name Howea), and are commonly grown as houseplants.
+Outdoors, they are picturesque feather palms with clean, green trunks ringed with leaf scars.
+They can also be grown in pots outdoors, if desired, to add a tropical feel to patios, walkways, and pool areas.
+Plant Kentia Palms along driveways or entrances, to add a tropical look to pool or patio areas, or as part of a mixed bed or border.

 |